College Factual by our College Data Analytics Team

 Excellent Graduation Rate

-The 8 players of the Ball State women’s tennis team are led by a head coach and an assistant coach.
+The 10-member women’s tennis team at Ball State is kept in shape by one head coach and one assistant coach.
 Teammates care for more than tennis, too.
 Their great academic progress rate of 1000 is a sign that they spend ample time on their studies as well.

 Ball State Track & Field (Combined)